0vercl0k/udmp-parser/README.md

 ntdll.ModuleName='C:\\Windows\\System32\\ntdll.dll' ntdll.BaseOfImage=0x7ffc26410000 ntdll.SizeOfImage=0x1f8000
 ```

-A convience function under `udmp_parser.UserDumpParser.ReadMemory()` can be used to directly read memory from the dump.
-The signature of the function is as `def ReadMemory(Address: int, Size: int) -> list[int]`.
+A convenience function under `udmp_parser.UserDumpParser.ReadMemory()` can be used to directly read memory from the dump.
+The signature of the function is as follow: `def ReadMemory(Address: int, Size: int) -> list[int]`.
 So to dump for instance the `wow64` module, it would go as follow:

 ```python
 >>> wow64 = [mod for addr, mod in dmp.Modules().items() if mod.ModuleName.lower() == r"c:\windows\system32\wow64.dll"][0]